Tver Tver Oblast, Russia Travel Guide

 Special arrangements or bringing your own supplies are advisable.

-Awareness of gluten-free or other allergies is not as widespread as in Western countries.
+Awareness of gluten-free or other allergies is not as widespread as in The western part of countries.

 It's recommended to carry translation cards explaining your dietary restrictions clearly.